TodePond/TodePondDotCom/wikiblogarden/repetition/quality/control/readme.md

 To make a [youtube video](https://youtube.com/@todepond), I put all of my ideas down onto the script, or storyboard, or timeline.
 And then I cut and cut and cut and cut until there's barely anything left.

-What's left is the final core of what I want to get across, and nothing more (but maybe less).
+What's left is the final core of what I want to say, and nothing more (but maybe less).

 ## Talks